RafalWilinski/serverless-develop/README.md

 Plugins like [serverless-offline](https://github.com/dherault/serverless-offline) or [emulator](https://github.com/serverless/emulator) try to solve that problem by Emulating AWS Lambda environment locally.
 That solution is far from perfect because of different container, different environment, different IAM roles etc. etc. - Inconsistency.

-This plugin, instead of running Lambdas offline, deploys your code do AWS Lambda as you type.
-Welcome back to 2000's, where PHP FTP deployments were made every time CMD+S dev hit.
+This plugin, instead of running Lambdas offline, deploys your code to AWS Lambda as you type.
+Welcome back to 2000's, where PHP FTP deployments were made every time `CMD+S` was hit.

 ![Demo](https://im4.ezgif.com/tmp/ezgif-4-c331f1bc7d.gif)